JSiggelkow/Formula-1-Visualizer/README.md

 - you should see the toy data returned in the response body

 ### Connect to the database
-- `docker-compose exec db mysql -u root -p`
+- `docker compose exec db mysql -u root -p`
 - enter your root password when prompted
 - test the connection by running the following commands:
 - `use toy_database;`
 - `select * from toy_data;`

 ### Stop the containers
-- `docker-compose down`
+- `docker compose down`

 ### Important notes
 - The database uses a mapped volume for persistence.
 Deleting the volume will remove all database data.